siakhorsand/Housing-Market-Case-Study/README.md

 **Key Questions**:

-Crime Rates vs. Housing Prices: Explore the correlation between crime rates and housing prices in Boston.
+**Crime Rates vs. Housing Prices**: Explore the correlation between crime rates and housing prices in Boston.
-Housing Characteristics: Profile houses from affordable to expensive, offering insights into housing affordability.
+**Housing Characteristics**: Profile houses from affordable to expensive, offering insights into housing affordability.
-Multicollinearity in Regression: Investigate multicollinearity's impact on housing price predictions.
+**Multicollinearity in Regression**: Investigate multicollinearity's impact on housing price predictions.
 This project equips real estate professionals with valuable insights for navigating Boston's housing market and informs property transactions.